milosdjurica/mvp-substrate-voting/README.md

 #### Parameters

-- `origin` - default parameter representing user that is calling function
+- `origin` - Default parameter representing user that is calling function
-- `description` - description of the proposal - Description can NOT be longer than 1024 bytes.
+- `description` - Description of the proposal - Description can NOT be longer than 1024 bytes.
 That means the description can hold a maximum of 1,024 characters if they are all ASCII characters (each taking 1 byte).
 - `end_timestamp` - Represents the moment in which the proposal can be finalized.
 Must at least `86_400_000` (one day) longer than the `current_timestamp`

 #### Errors

-- Can throw the following errors : `Overflow`, `EndTimeStampTooSoon`, `DescriptionIsTooLong`
+- Can throw the following errors :
+  - `Overflow` - If Proposal ID is too big
+  - `EndTimeStampTooSoon` - If `end_timestamp` is shorter than 1 day from current moment in time
+  - `DescriptionIsTooLong` - If `description` is longer than 1024 bytes

 #### State changes